desk-framework/desk/docs/content/en/docs/topics/logging-i18n/text-formatting.md

 - {@link bindings}
 - {@link views}

-### Predefining dialog messages
+### Formatting dialog message text

-Since message dialogs are a common way to display formatted text to the user, including the messages themselves _as well as_ the available option buttons, Desk provides a way to group these together in a single object.
+Message dialogs are a common way to display _formatted_ text to the user.
+To make it easier to define all text in your application away from business logic, Desk provides a way to group this text together in a single object.

-Use the {@link MessageDialogOptions} class to store text and options for an alert or confirmation dialog, including placeholders for data that should be filled in when displaying the dialog.
+Use the {@link MessageDialogOptions} class to store text and options for an alert or confirmation dialog, including placeholders for data that should be filled in _when displaying_ the dialog.
 Instances of this class can be passed to the {@link GlobalContext.showAlertDialogAsync app.showAlertDialogAsync()} and {@link GlobalContext.showConfirmDialogAsync app.showConfirmDialogAsync()} methods, and can be formatted with data using the {@link MessageDialogOptions.format format()} method.

 - {@link MessageDialogOptions}